Correctional Services Bureau: Facilities

-Due to the area's small population, there is only one prison for adults in Macau, Coloane Prison (路環監獄; Estabelecimento Prisional de Coloane or EPC), also known as Macau Prison (澳門監獄; Estabelecimento Prisional de Macau or EPM) was opened in 1990 and replaced the former Central Prison on the mainland (built from 1904 to 1909).
+Due to the area's small population, there is only one prison for adults in Macau; Coloane Prison (路環監獄; Estabelecimento Prisional de Coloane or EPC), also known as Macau Prison (澳門監獄; Estabelecimento Prisional de Macau or EPM) was opened in 1990 and replaced the former Central Prison on the mainland (built from 1904 to 1909).
 The facility consists of a series or connected buildings surrounded by a white wall with barbed wire.
 Four watchtowers are found along the prison walls.

 There is also a juvenile detention facility in Macau, the Youth Correctional Institution (少年感化院 (siu3 nin4 gam2 faa3 jyun2, Shàonián Gǎnhuàyuàn); Instituto de Menores), also in Coloane, with sections for boys and girls.

 Due to Coloane Prison being at almost full capacity, a new facility is under construction in Ka Ho.
-Construction of this facility began in 2010 and was scheduled to open by 2014 but has since been delayed.
+Construction of this facility began in 2010 and was scheduled to open by 2014 but has since been delayed till 19 October 2024.

 The UK FCDO stated that overcrowding began to be an issue at Coloane Prison since 2010.

 In October 1998 the prison had separate areas for members of Macau triads.
-That year stated that the facility "is not the worst place to wind up behind bars."
+That year, Alison Dakota Gee and Paulo Azevedo of Asiaweek (via CNN) stated that the facility "is not the worst place to wind up behind bars."